-1 evaluations, or audits of the school district that were commissioned 2 by the school district, the county superintendent of schools, the 3 Superintendent, and state control agencies and that contain 4 evidence that the school district is showing fiscal distress under 5 the standards and criteria adopted in Section 33127 or that contain 6 a finding by an external reviewer that more than three of the 15 7 most common predictors of a school district needing intervention, 8 as determined by the County Office Fiscal Crisis and Management 9 Assistance Team, are present.
-The county superintendent of schools 10 shall either conditionally approve or disapprove a budget that does 11 not provide adequate assurance that the school district will meet 12 its current and future obligations and resolve any problems 13 identified in studies, reports, evaluations, or audits described in 14 this paragraph.
-15

-(3) Determine whether the adopted budget includes the expenditures necessary to implement the local control and accountability plan or annual update to the local control and accountability plan approved by the county superintendent of schools and whether those expenditures comply with the regulations adopted pursuant to Section 42238.07.
+- (c) The county superintendent of schools shall do all of the following: - (1) Examine the adopted budget to determine whether it complies with the standards and criteria adopted by the state board pursuant to Section 33127 for application to final local educational agency budgets.
+The county superintendent of schools shall identify, if necessary, technical corrections that are required to be made to bring the budget into compliance with those standards and criteria. - (2) Determine whether the adopted budget will allow the school district to meet its financial obligations during the fiscal year and is consistent with a financial plan that will enable the school district to satisfy its multiyear financial commitments.
+In addition to his or her own analysis of the budget of each school district, the county superintendent of schools shall review and consider studies, reports, evaluations, or audits of the school district that were commissioned by the school district, the county superintendent of schools, the Superintendent, and state control agencies and that contain evidence that the school district is showing fiscal distress under the standards and criteria adopted in Section 33127 or that contain a finding by an external reviewer that more than three of the 15 most common predictors of a school district needing intervention, as determined by the County Office Fiscal Crisis and Management Assistance Team, are present.
+The county superintendent of schools shall either conditionally approve or disapprove a budget that does not provide adequate assurance that the school district will meet its current and future obligations and resolve any problems identified in studies, reports, evaluations, or audits described in this paragraph. - (3) Determine whether the adopted budget includes the expenditures necessary to implement the local control and accountability plan or annual update to the local control and accountability plan approved by the county superintendent of schools and whether those expenditures comply with the regulations adopted pursuant to Section 42238.07.